-- Take-up motion pulls/winds the fabric from the area at a constant rate that is determined the required pick density. - In water jet loom take-up motion is driven by high precision servomotors equipped with speed reducer, connected with the loom.
+Take-up motion pulls/winds the fabric from the area at a constant rate that is determined the required pick density.
+It means after the beat up of the weft, woven fabric is drawn away from the reed at the regular rate with the help of emery roller and this rate is decided by the number of picks (picks per inch / picks per 10 centimetre).
+In air jet loom take-up motion is driven by high precision servomotors equipped with speed reducer, connected with the loom.